KSLepley/bacLevelApp/README.md

 ---

 **Remember**: Always drink responsibly and never drive under the influence of alcohol.
-This tool is designed to promote safety and awareness, not to enable risky behavior.
+This tool is designed to promote safety and awareness, not to enable risky behavior :D